rehierl/node-tree-outliner/3-basic-design/readme.md

 <!-- ======================================================================= -->
-# Overview of the conclusions and definitions
+# Overview of conclusions and definitions

 This overview is not meant to be overly accurate: It's just a "short" summary.